Needlepointers.com Logo

 If you have any questions about this project, contact us through the YouTube Video comments or our Contact Us page.
 We respond to questions in e-mails and YouTube comments regularly.

-Below are some other videos you may be interested in.
+Below are some other quilts you may be interested in.

 Supporting Products and links: Some of the links below may be affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate Statement for more information.